 Like so often everything is a matter of taste!

-This might also be interesting for youKids: Developing the joy of reading
+This might also be interesting for youAnimal forms of the martial art Karate

 "I'm bored!" mumbles the child, lying with his head on the shoulder of the parent.
 After enumerating a number of play options, it occurs to you that you have read a lot yourself as a child and suggests: "Why don't you read a book?
 "Your aunt gave you such a nice book."
 "I don't feel … Continue reading "Kids: Developing the joy of reading"